Alvi09/Rover-Intern-Summer-2022-Project/alvins_readme.md

 ## Assumptions
   - Profile Score's distinct letters doesn't take in account upper / lower (i.e A and a count as one distinct letter)
+  - Do I need to error check CSV file?
+What if there are negative ratings?
+(I assume it's 0-5?)